🌐 EN | πŸ‡―πŸ‡΅ JP | Last sync: 2025-11-16

 mlflow.log_metric(metric_name, metric_value)

-# 3. save configuration
+# 3. Save the configuration

 for param_name, param_value in config.items():